-The Lucky Wonders
+The Lucky Wonders.

 Within a few months the duo had enlisted the help of ARIA nominee Anthony Lycenko (Pete Murray, Xavier Rudd, The Beautiful Girls), Ben Franz (The Waifs, Tim Rogers) on bass and lap steel, and Dave Sanders (Rodriguez) on drums.
 Co-producing with Lycenko at Byron Bay’s Rocking Horse and 301, they created the twelve tracks compiling Thirteen O’Clock, which was to meet overwhelming critical acclaim.

-“Top 10 albums and Top 3 gigs of 2010” - Sue Barrett - Rhythms
+“Top 10 albums and best gig of the year” - Sue Barrett - Rhythms

 “…a stunning debut album with tracks ranging right across the broad roots genre.…a winning package.
 FOUR STARS” BMA